-I am, finally, attracted by a global approach to medieval history.
-I am interested in Eurasian connections and in comparative approaches, such as a parallel study of such imperial and bureaucratic systems as Byzantium, the Abbasid Caliphate, Tang and Song China, and Heian Japan.
+Finally, I am interested in Eurasian connections in the middle ages and in comparative approaches, such as a study of imperial bureaucracies in Byzantium, the Abbasid Caliphate, Tang and Song China, and Heian Japan.